 The Peace Officer will be required to attend mandatory annual training as set out by the employer.
 All mandatory Peace Officer training will be identified, per the requirements of the Peace Officer Act and Regulations, and will be provided by the employer.

 Employees in the Peace Officer classification shall hold and maintain an up to date Peace Officer certification as a condition of employment.

-7.)
-Peace Officer Salary Schedule